 How do those brightly coloured cacao pods get turned into your delicious chocolate bar?
 There are many stages along the way and there’s no doubt that the chocolatier plays a crucial role (especially in bean-to-bar chocolate).
-But the first important steps in making chocolate happen on the farm, where cacao is harvested and processed.
+But the first important steps is harvesting and processing the cacao.

 Just like in specialty coffee, harvesting and processing are crucial for high-quality fine cacao.
 But it’s not easy.
 We’re talking long, complex procedures and painstaking attention to detail.